wri/aqueduct_analyze_locations/data_download/instructions.md

 ## Indicators:

-For each of the 13 indicators the columns contain the indicator abbreviation plus the type, e.g.:
+For each of the 13 indicators the columns contain the indicator abbreviation plus the type {indicator}\_{type}, e.g.:
 "bws_raw" is baseline water stress, raw value.
 The indicator abbreviations and types are listed below.

 ### Physical risk quantity: